PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/new_tenants/NEW_TENANT_SETUP.md

-# Setting up a new customer tenant
+# Setting Up a New Customer Tenant

-These are a set of intstructions for partners and SAs that have customers setting up new tenants that the partner or SA will need access to.
-Access to a customer tenant is needed most often for running new Evals & POVs.
+Instructions for assisting customer in setting up new tenant.

 ## Objectives
 1) Have customer obtain access to their Prisma Cloud tenant